 The Arrival of the Holy Spirit

-Peter had always been brash—but he was not always bold!
-The night Jesus was on trial, he was too scared to admit to a servant girl that he knew Jesus.
-But suddenly, with the help of the Holy Spirit, he stood in front of thousands of people and challenged them to accept Jesus as their Messiah.
+Peter had always been brash—but he had not always been bold!
+As a matter of fact, the night Jesus was put on trial, Peter had been too frightened to admit to a servant girl that he even knew who Jesus was.
+But suddenly, with the help of the Holy Spirit, Peter stood in front of thousands of people and challenged them to accept Jesus as their Messiah.
 Are you willing to let the Holy Spirit use you?
 He will give you the boldness you need to share the good news about Jesus Christ.